 About the Bill

-- Removes two qualified scientists from the nine-member Board and replaces them with members of the Farm Bureau.
+- Removes qualified scientists from the nine-member Board and replaces them with members of the Farm Bureau.
 The Farm Bureau opposes all non-voluntary measures to protect nature and wildlife, including Rusty-patch bumblebees and Monarch butterflies

 - Adds a burdensome public hearing requirement when Illinois wants to designate Federally-endangered species as State-endangered species.
 Adding an unnecessary public hearing will slow down time-sensitive efforts to protect critically imperiled wildlife, and it may result in their exclusion from receiving critical protections in Illinois